Device-independent tests of quantum states

 Comparing the correlations observed in i) with those predicted by ii) corresponds to device-independently testing the states.
-We have solved the problem in {\em closed-form} for the case of qubit states and tests, that is measurements with $n = 2$ outcomes, and discussed the geometrical interpretation of our results.
+While no assumption has been made about the {\em actual} states and measurements, we have derived the optimal strategy in {\em closed-form} for the case when the {\em claim} consists of qubit states and the performed measurements are tests, that is measurements with $n = 2$ outcomes, and discussed the geometrical interpretation of our results.
 As applications, we have specified our results to the case of any pair of pure states and to the case of pure states uniformly distributed on the Bloch equatorial plane.

 Natural open problems include relaxing some of the restrictions we considered, e.g. considering POVMs with arbitrary number of outcomes and states in arbitrary dimension.
 Furthermore, the characterization of the set $S_n(\rho_x)$ of correlations compatible with an arbitrary dimensional family $\{ \rho_x \}$ of $m = 2$ states might prove to be the key to solve a well-known longstanding conjecture by Shor~\cite{Sho02}, based on numerical work by Fuchs and Peres: whether the accessible information of any binary ensemble is attained by a Von Neumann POVM.
 Finally, the full closed-form characterization of the quantum relative Lorenz curve for qubit states provided by Proposition~\ref{prop:characterization} naturally leads to applications in quantum resource theories~\cite{DB17}, within the general framework provided by the quantum Blackwell theorem~\cite{Bus12}.